Updated on September 15, 2023

 Food Storage

-Most of our food I add to the refrigerator, freezer, and shelves right before we leave to go camping, but there are certain items I leave in the trailer year-round.
+I add most of our food to the refrigerator, freezer, and shelves right before camping, but I leave certain dry goods in the trailer year-round.

 We keep a bin for beverage items.
-We have a small container for coffee, coffee filters, powder creamer, straws, packets of hot cocoa and hot cider, and a water flavor enhancer.
+We have a small basket for coffee, coffee filters, powder creamer, straws, packets of hot cocoa and hot cider, and a water flavor enhancer.

 We have a taller bin for spices.
 We typically have salt, pepper, Montreal steak seasoning, onion powder, garlic powder, basil, celery salt, Tabasco, oil, sugar, and toothpicks.

-I have a couple of empty bins in the cabinet that I fill when it is time to camp.
+I fill a couple of empty bins in the cabinet when it is time to camp.
 I usually have one with breakfast items and another with snacks.
 Most of the main meal foods are kept in a cooler or refrigerator.

 The cabinet next to this one holds our Coleman stovetop coffee pot.
 I love this thing.
 We used to use a percolator, but this was well worth the money if you love your morning coffee as we do!

-We also have a tool bag with various odds and ends in it – zip ties, cables, battery charger, etc. Below that we have our pots, pans, and bowls.
-We stack them up to conserve space.
+We also have a tool bag with various odds and ends—zip ties, cables, battery chargers, etc. Below that, we have our pots, pans, and bowls, which we stack up to conserve space.

 The opposite side of the trailer also has cabinet space.
 It houses lights and all the pet supplies.
 We have a bin with all the flashlights and headlamps.

-We have a lantern that folds down, so it fits neatly in the cabinet.
-Plus, we keep a couple of bottles of propane for the lantern in there as well.
-The bottom shelf holds the dog bowls, leash, her brush, and some treats.
+We have a lantern that folds down to fit neatly in the cabinet.
+We also keep a couple of propane bottles for the lantern in there.

-The bin on the bottom shelf has a tablecloth with clips, more wet wipes for hands, an umbrella, and rubber gloves for when we have to go to the dump station.
+The bin on the bottom shelf has a tablecloth with clips, more wet wipes for hands, an umbrella, and rubber gloves when going to the dump station.

 You never know when you will run out of batteries, so I keep all the sizes in a fishing tackle box.
 This box stays in a drawer in the bedroom.

 We also keep a large container of glow bracelets or necklaces in the trailer.
-We use these at night for the kids to play with but also to be able to keep track of where they are.
-These are great to clip onto your dog’s collar as well.
+We use these at night for the kids to play with and to keep track of where they are.
+They are also great to clip onto your dog’s collar.

-I made sure to use the shelf liner on these shelves and this stuff moves around a lot.
-Use caution when opening any cabinet when you arrive at your campsite.
+I made sure to use the shelf liner on these shelves, and this stuff moves around a lot.
+When you arrive at your campsite, use caution when opening any cabinet!

-To hang towels, I used Command hooks along the wall between the shower and the sink.
+I used adhesive hooks along the wall between the shower and the sink to hang bath towels.

 Under the bathroom sink, we keep towels, a first aid kit, and our toilet chemicals.

-In the shower, we used another Command hook to hang our shower poufs on.
+We used another Command hook to hang our shower poufs in the shower.
 These are special hooks where the adhesive is made to withstand moisture.

-In the bedroom, we are very lucky to have a lot of storage space.
+We are very lucky to have a lot of storage space in the bedroom.
 We have two large closets, two drawers, and a cabinet above the bed.

-We also have a large open storage space under the bed.
+We also have extra storage space under the bed.
 This is the perfect spot for storing our laundry basket and extra blankets.

 You may also like: